RHCSA/RHCSA.github.io/contents/08- Manage users and groups/02- Change passwords and adjust password aging for local user accounts.md

+## 02- Change passwords and adjust password aging for local user accounts:

 The RHCSA exam topic **"Change passwords and adjust password aging for local user accounts"** involves managing user passwords and setting policies related to password aging on **RHEL 9**.
 This includes setting new passwords, forcing password changes, controlling password expiration, and enforcing aging policies like maximum and minimum password age.

 ---